devvyyxyz/Minecraft-resources/README.md

 ---

 ## ⚙️ Data Packs

-Data packs bring custom functions and commands to the game, adding new in-game features or modifying existing mechanics.

 ### List of Data Packs

 - **Recraftables** – Makes some items and blocks easily easily gainable by adding new recipes and loot drops.